You have two options

 Trincomalee

-Kalpitiya Diving Center and Divinguru Trincomalee is operation every year from 15th March to 30th October.
+Kalpitiya Diving Center Trincomalee is operation every year from 15th March to 30th November.
 In this time period you can find the best diving on the nort-east coast with calm sea and good underwater visibility.
 From mid November onwards the diving on the east coast is influenced by the east monsoon.
 The sea becomes rough, heavy rain influences the dive conditions and our diving centres in the east are closed.
 Then Kalpitiya Diving Center moves to the south where the south west monsoon ends at around the mid of October and the dive season starts.

 Both Kalpitiya Diving Center Kalpitiya and Kalpitiya Diving Center Trincomalee are approved by Sri Lanka Tourism Development Authority.